 The Halo 6-Person is a big tent that is super comfortable and extremely sturdy.
 It is a 3 season tent and can handle fairly cold conditions if the users have proper attire and sleeping bags.

-Marmot really made this tent to be for the active family or group of friends that needs a tent that is as roomy as possible without forsaking ease of set-up and durability in inclement weather.
+Marmot really made this tent to be for the active family or group of friends that need a tent that is as roomy as possible without forsaking ease of set-up and durability in inclement weather.

 This tent is really ideal for anyone but the price does mean you may be better off with a different model unless you already know you are a big fan of camping and the tent will pay for itself.
-(For the latest prices and discounts, check here).

 Check out our buying guide for the best 12 person tents right here.

 Camping with your family or even just a group or friends can be a truly enjoyable experience that seems to become less and less popular in today’s world.
-If you and your loved ones are up for some bonding time in nature, investing in a quality, spacious tent will ensure your adventure is fun and relaxing.
+If you and your loved ones are up for some bonding time in nature, investing in a quality, a spacious tent will ensure your adventure is fun and relaxing.